MarcinKilarski/Website-Audit/web-performance.md

 Google aims to load all pages in under 1 second, while the industry standard is less than 2 seconds on desktops.
 On mobile devices with a 3G connection, you should aim for no longer than 7 seconds.
 However, sometimes those targets may be difficult to reach due to the complexity of a page.

 This is the intermediate state between Time to First Paint and Page Load Completion, which is called Time to First Meaningful Content.
-It’s time it takes the browser to show the first portion of the content that the user was looking for.
+It's time it takes the browser to show the first portion of the content that the user was looking for.
 This is the content Above the Fold, part of the page visible without the content.

 ### 4.1.
 Total Page Size